cloud-009/Bright-Side/README.md

 * Make sure you have **MongoDB** installed in your system so you can store the data

-* Next, go inside **frontend** folder and type `ng serve` to run the frontend application and go to the port which is provided by the terminal
+* Next, go inside **project** folder and type `ng serve` in the terminal to run the frontend application and go to the port which is provided by the terminal

 * Now you need to run the backend part inorder to run the application fully.